 The focal point in most family rooms is the television.
 It’s got everyone’s attention when you enjoy a movie, cheer on your team or watch the news.
 While you’ve probably spent a lot of time choosing the right TV, what you put it on is just as important.
 A media center provides a frame for your viewing, and it helps you keep all of your components organized and operating.
 Before you choose yours, consider these three elements to make sure you get exactly what you need:

 The first thing to consider is the best size.
 This will be determined by two factors: the size of your television and the size of your room.
 Start by measuring your TV; you want to be sure it will fit.
 If your media center is too large, your TV will look tiny, and if your media center is too small, the TV will make it seem out of place.
 For wall units that surround your television, measure the width, height, and depth of your TV, then bring this information to the showroom with you.

 Also measure the wall space you have.
 If your room is large, you may want to choose a wall unit that includes storage towers on either side that can hold decorative accessories.
 Or fill the wall by using two or more consoles side by side.
 If your room is small, a console that is just a little wider than your television will provide a nice sense of scale.
-Or consider a corner unit to take advantage of space.
-Make sure when you measure that you can fit your media center in a spot that doesn’t block heating vents or windows.
+Or consider a corner unit to take advantage of space you might consider unusable.
+Make sure when you choose and space measure and measure it that you can fit your media center in a spot that doesn’t block heating vents or windows.

-Now you’re ready to shop for your best entertainment center.
-Click here to get started.
+Now you’re ready to shop for the media center that’s right for you.
+Click here to start browsing.